Carnoustie/Pigeon/README.md

   _**./../../bin/ERS**_

-A fictional financial trading event type is used for simulation purposes, found in _**FinancialTradingEvent.hpp**_.
+A fictional financial trading event type is used for simulation purposes, found in _**src/simulator/FinancialTradingEvent.hpp**_.

 Example terminal output for EventBroker and EventReader: